-PHMSA has determined that the minimum random drug testing rate for covered employees will remain at 50 percent during calendar year 2019.
-Operators are reminded that drug and alcohol testing information must be submitted for contractors who are performing or are ready to perform covered functions.
-For calendar year 2018 reporting, the “user name” and “password” for the Drug and Alcohol Management Information System (DAMIS) will be available in the PHMSA Portal.
+PHMSA has determined that the minimum random drug testing rate for covered employees will remain at 50 percent during calendar year 2020.
+Operators are reminded that drug and alcohol testing information must be submitted for contractors who are performing or are ready to perform Start Printed Page 72135covered functions.
+For calendar year 2019 reporting, the “user name” and “password” for the Drug and Alcohol Management Information System (DAMIS) will be available in the PHMSA Portal.

 Start Further Info

 Wayne Lemoi, Drug & Alcohol Program Manager, Office of Pipeline Safety, by phone at 909-937-7232 or by email at firstname.lastname@example.org.